ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 10 - Update the two build scripts
 ---------------------------------

-We now have the ability to link different controllers implementations against different Rover implementations, _without_ changing the source code.
-All we need to do is to select between different sets of source files which allows us to bring in different sets of definitions, and produce programs that combine different properties.
+We now have the ability to link different controller implementations against different Rover implementations, _without_ changing the source code.
+All we need to do is to select between different sets of source files which allows us to bring in different sets of definitions, and produce programs that combine different implementations.

 **Task**: update `compile_and_run_controllers_to_action_writer.sh` and `compile_and_run_controllers_to_svg_writer.sh` so that they select